ZIB-IOL/CGAVI/README.md

-# Conditional Gradients for the Approximately Vanishing Ideal
+# Conditional Gradients for the Approximate Vanishing Ideal

 Code for the paper:
 [Wirth, E. S., & Pokutta, S. (2022, May).
 Conditional gradients for the approximately vanishing ideal.